 The Angel’s Landing hike is open year-round but you’ll want to avoid hiking in the winter because of snow and ice.
 During the summer, it is too hot to comfortably hike so you should hike in the spring or fall.

-What to do after the hike
+after the hike